ananthan05/Splunk-lab-setup-experiments/Web Attacks in DVWA and Detection Using Splunk/SQL Injection/README.md

 ![image](https://github.com/user-attachments/assets/c59d897d-f986-45bd-b153-204ae190a6d2)

-## Next, we will detect the CSRF attack using Splunk.
+## Next, we will detect the attack using Splunk.

 ## 🔒 SQL Injection Detection: Logging POST Data in DVWA